 The bill appears predicated on at least two weird assumptions: The first is that stumbling throughout publicly on hand statistics is the problem instead of sloppy cybersecurity, and the second being that outlawing it’ll surely accomplish something.
 (Similar provisions in the federal law are already the topic of heated criticism and accusations of prosecutorial overreach.)
 Worse, further to potentially making the proactive snooping that’s the core of an awful lot of security studies illegal, that exemption for “cybersecurity energetic protection measures” is a stand your ground law for hacking.
 Under that provision, hacking anybody you declare cut you first is a prison, probably inflicting a race to the lowest.
 According to Wired, safety researchers are involved that SB315’s passage could have a chilling impact entirely the other of its supposed dreams:

 “I don’t assume this regulation honestly solves a problem,” says Jake Williams, founding the father of the Georgia-based safety company Rendition Infosec.
-“Information installed a publicly reachable place can and can be downloaded by accidental parties.
-Making that illegal brings into question such a lot of different problems, like what is ‘legal’ use?
+“Information installed in a publicly reachable place can and can be downloaded by accidental parties.
+Making that illegal brings into question such a lot of different problems, like ‘legal’ use?
 Is violating terms of service unlawful?”

 “Georgia codifying this concept in its criminal code is potentially a grave step that has a few acknowledged and many unknown ramifications,” representatives of Google and Microsoft wrote in a joint letter to Governor Deal in April urging him to veto the rules.
 “Network operators need to certainly have the right and permission to shield themselves from attack.
 However… Provisions including this will without difficulty result in abuse and are deployed for anti-competitive, now not protective functions.”